Hi, I’m Morganne Crouser

 Offerings

-In addition to supervision and consultation, I create therapeutic games and can offer guidance on using playful, creative, and developmentally attuned interventions in your work with clients — especially those navigating trauma or identity development.
+In addition to supervision and consultation, I design therapeutic games and provide guidance on integrating playful, creative, and developmentally attuned interventions into clinical work — particularly with clients navigating trauma or identity development.